An upper bound on geodesic length in 2D critical first-passage percolation: Proofs for general edge-weights

-\begin{proof} We may assume that $k \ge 2$ because $L(p) \ge 1$, so for $k = 0,1$, the statement can be made trivial by making $c$ small.
-To prove the bound, we will replace $T^{\max}_{k,n}$ by the sum of nine first-passage values crossing nine different rectangles.
-For an illustration, see Figure \ref{fig:T19}.
+\begin{proof}[Proof of Lemma~\ref{lem:big_PT_bound}] We may assume $k \le \ceil{\log_\b R}$, since otherwise $T_{k,R} = 0$.
+We will bound $T_{k,R}$ from above by the sum of nine first-passage values across different rectangles, each of which can be controlled using Lemma~\ref{lem:damron-tang-Tkmax}.
+See Figure \ref{fig:T19} for an illustration.